chocolatey/choco-wiki/CreatePackages.md

 If you allow customizing the installation path, then append instructions on how to do that, too.

 ### Windows environment variables
 Chocolatey installations are advised to be performed while running "as administrator".
-Because of this it is important that you understand that some windows environment variables will be pinned to the administrator user and not the installation user in some circumstances.
+Because of this it is important that you understand that some windows environment variables will be pinned to the administrator user and not the installation user at least one circumstance.

-The issue can occur if a windows "standard user" installs Chocolatey packages on their system.
-When the "standard user" runs "as administrator" the resulting powershell window or `cmd` window will define a subset of the environment variables to be relative to the administrator user, the shell is literally running "as administrator".
+On many systems there are multiple accounts.
+The issue can occur on a system where there is an admin user with an account type of "Administrator", let's call this user **admin**.
+There is another user with an account type of "Standard User" lets call this second user **user**.

+Note: "Administrator" and "Standard User" are the 2 account types that Windows 10 supports.

+When **admin** chooses to run a `cmd` shell with elevated privileges by right clicking and selecting "Run as administrator".  **admin** will be warned by "User Access Control" that they are elevating privileges via a dialog that **admin** can dismiss.
+The command shell will run the shell with administrator rights from the **admin** account.
+All good!

+When **user** chooses to run a `cmd` shell by right clicking and selecting "Run as administrator", **user** will be asked to enter the credentials for **admin** account to gain administrator rights.  **user** will need to enter **admin**'s credentials and then the command shell will run the shell with administrator rights from the **admin** account.
+Wait... what?

+Yes, really.
+An elevated command shell for **user** will run as if it is the **admin** user!

+That means that when your installer depends on any environment variables to find install locations there is a scenario where the environment variables are from a different user (e.g. **admin**) than the user installing the package.

 The known affected environment variables are: `APPDATA`, `LOCALAPPDATA`, `TEMP`, `TMP`, `USERNAME`, `USERPROFILE`

-Example Settings:
+Example Settings for a user named "administrator":
 ```
 APPDATA=C:\Users\administrator\AppData\Roaming
 LOCALAPPDATA=C:\Users\administrator\AppData\Local